batust/Zscalar-ByPass/README.md

 # Zscalar-ByPass
-Using HuggingFace API in corporate laps by bypassing Zscalar
+Using HuggingFace, OpenRouter, Groq APIs in corporate laps by bypassing Zscalar